Though it sounds like it results in a painful backache, some people can have a slipped disc without even knowing it. Read on to learn more.

 Treatment for slipped discs

 The first line of treatment for a slipped disc is rest and pain medication.
-Over-the-counter pain medications, such as Advil and Aleve, should be tried first.
-If these aren’t effective, your doctor may give you a cortisone injection into the spinal nerve, or prescribe a muscle relaxer or a stronger pain reliever.
+Over-the-counter pain medications are generally the first line of defense, but if these aren’t effective, your doctor may give you a cortisone injection into the spinal nerve, or prescribe a muscle relaxer or a stronger pain reliever.

 If the pain has not improved within a few weeks, you may want to try physical therapy.
 A physical therapist can show you exercises to strengthen surrounding muscles and make sure you are lifting and moving appropriately.